-In Practice Mgmt.
-Support Servs., Inc. v.
-Cirque du Soleil, Inc., — F. Supp.
-3d—-, No. 14 C 2032, 2018 WL 1255021 (N.D.
+In Practice Management Support Services Inc. v.
+Cirque du Soleil Inc., 301 F. Supp.
+3d 840 (N.D.
 Ill.
-Mar.
-12, 2018), Judge Thomas M. Durkin of the Northern District of Illinois agreed with the courts holding that Bristol-Myers Squibb applies to class actions.
+2018), Judge Thomas M. Durkin of the Northern District of Illinois agreed with the courts holding that Bristol-Myers Squibb applies to class actions.
 The court reached this conclusion because, under the Rules Enabling Act, the constitutional right to due process (on which the personal jurisdiction analysis is predicated) applies equally to class actions.

-In Practice Mgmt, Judge Durkin also rejected the position that Phillips Petroleum Co. v.
+In Practice Management, Judge Durkin also rejected the position that Phillips Petroleum Co. v.
 Shutts, 472 U.S. 797 (1985), resolved the personal-jurisdiction question at issue.
-Specifically, Practice Mgmt. agreed with the Bristol-Myers Squibb majority that Shutts addressed the different question of whether the class at issue there violated the due-process rights of the out-of-state class members — not the due process rights of non-resident defendants (Practice Mgmt. involved Canadian and Delaware/Nevada entities being sued in an Illinois federal court).
+Specifically, Practice Management agreed with the Bristol-Myers Squibb majority that Shutts addressed the different question of whether the class at issue there violated the due process rights of the out-of-state class members — not the due process rights of non-resident defendants (Practice Management involved Canadian and Delaware/Nevada entities being sued in an Illinois federal court).
 The personal jurisdiction argument centering on the due process rights of non-resident defendants simply was not raised in Shutts.

 Ultimately, because Judge Durkin found that his court lacked specific jurisdiction over the claims of the prospective class members who did not reside in Illinois, he denied class certification regarding the out-of-state, prospective class members (but granted it as to the Illinois class members).

-A week later and 2,000 miles away, Judge John A. Houston of the Southern District of California reached a different result in In Re Morning Song Bird Food Litig., No. 12CV01592 JAH – AGS, 2018 WL 1382746, at *5 (S.D.
+A week later and 2,000 miles away, Judge John A. Houston of the Southern District of California reached a different result in In re Song Bird Food Litigation, No. No. 3:12-cv-01592-JAH-AGS, 2018 WL 1382746, at *5 (S.D.
 Cal.
 Mar.
 19, 2018).
 This case involved an already certified nationwide class about bird food.
 Following class certification, and issuance of Bristol-Myers Squibb, the defendants sought to limit the class to a California-only class.
-They argued that Bristol-Myers Squibb dictated this outcome, and their arguments tracked those which Judge Durkin accepted in Practice Mgmt.
+They argued that Bristol-Myers Squibb dictated this outcome, and their arguments tracked those which Judge Durkin accepted in Practice Management.